 In its approach to standard-setting, SASB uses a set of principles that help to facilitate sustainability disclosures.
 Here are the main ones:

 · Financial materiality: SASB indicates that all the standards focus on financial material issues because the primary mission is to assist enterprises across the globe in targeting investors.

-· Global applicability: This means that the information should be reliable, relevant, and comparable across companies in the same industry on the globe.
+· Global applicability: This means that the information should be reliable, relevant, and comparable across companies in the same industry on the globe (all about GRI Standards).

 · Approach to standard-setting: This principle can be broken further into three main points: